-1.3.
-We believe that merging these two partially combinatorial descriptions via divisorial and colored fans may help to obtain further results and insights into the realm of spherical varieties, in particular concerning their deformation theory (see e.g. [AB04]), and the computation of their Cox rings (cf. [Bri07b]).
+1.2.
+Possible Applications

-As an example we would like to mention a recent paper by Giuliano Gagliardi [Gag] which approaches the latter subject.
-An alternative way to deduce the structure of the Cox ring of a spherical variety as a polynomial ring over the Cox ring of a flag variety (cf. Theorem 3.8 in loc. cit.) might be to combine our Theorem 1.1 with Theorem 1.2 from [HS10].
+We believe that merging these two partially combinatorial descriptions via divisorial and colored fans may help to obtain further results and insights into the realm of spherical varieties, in particular, concerning their deformation theory (see e.g. [AB04]), and the computation of their Cox rings.
+As an example for the latter subject, we would like to mention that the Cox ring of a horospherical variety is known to be a polynomial ring over the Cox ring of a flag variety ([Bri07b, Theorem 4.3.2] or [Gag, Theorem 3.8]).
+However, an alternative way to understand this might be to combine our Theorem 1.1 with Theorem 1.2 from [HS10].